2026 NBA Draft: Braylon Mullins Scouting Report

 Bottom Line

 Braylon Mullins is one of the top young guards in the country.
-A skilled scorer with elite shooting ability and the competitive edge to make an early impact at UConn.
-His fit in Dan Hurley’s system looks seamless, and his combination of size, confidence, and feel makes him a clear NBA prospect.
+A skilled scorer with elite shooting ability and a competitive edge.
+His fit in Dan Hurley’s system is seamless, and his combination of size, confidence, and feel makes him a clear NBA prospect.
 While he’ll need to add strength and continue developing his off-the-dribble game, Mullins has the talent and mentality to establish himself as one of the best freshmen in the nation and put himself firmly in the 2026 NBA Draft conversation.